 Dear RHESSI Collaborators,

-NOAA 11895.
-C-class activity is expected with a chance of
+Additional C-class events expected with the chance of an

 See http://www.SolarMonitor.org for images and